pkyanam/ArduRoomba/README.md

 > [!CAUTION]
 > You need to bring down the roomba battery (up to 15V-20v) to 3.3V
 >
-> You ca use  **MP1584EN** Step-Down Adjustable Module Buck Converter for this purpose.
+> You can use  **MP1584EN** Step-Down Adjustable Module Buck Converter for this purpose.

 ![esp01-wiring](https://raw.githubusercontent.com/oRiamn/ArduRoomba/acb016d59402e8e8f6d7e850406103f35f47a27d/docs/esp01-wiring.png)